 A STA that has successfully negotiated a protected block ack agreement shall obey the following rule as a block ack originator in addition to rules specified in 10.25.6.7 (Originator’s behavior) and 10.25.6.8 (Maintaining block ack state at the originator):

+The originating STA should solicit an immediate BlockAck frame for the MPDU that are transmitted during a TXOP by the end of the TXOP (e.g., via an MPDU with Ack Policy set to Implicit BAR or by sending a PBAC WinStart Update frame).

+NOTE – If the originator is unable to solicit an immediate BlockAck frame for MPDUs transmitted during a TXOP by the end of that TXOP, then the received status of those MPDU is lost.

 12.5.2.3.3 Construct AAD[3023]